Sandara-Git/Defect_Predict/Test_Selector_README.md

 ### Accessing test case repository
 To access existing test cases written in Gherkin, the model could use a file read interface.
 This interface could be developed to allow the model to access and read the Gherkin files in the test case repository.

 The interface could be developed using a programming language such as Python and could be integrated with the language model via an API.
-The interface could take as input the path of the Gherkin file and return the c
+The interface could take as input the path of the Gherkin file.

+### Ability to process user’s feedback to improve the algorithm

+Add a new class called "Feedback" that stores information about whether a test case selected by the model is correct or not.
+This class could have attributes such as the ID of the test case, the ID of the user who provided the feedback, and a boolean flag indicating whether the selected test case is correct or not.

+Add a new function in the "MLModel" class called "processFeedback(feedback: Feedback)" that processes the feedback provided by the user.
+This function could update a counter internal to the model that keeps track of how many users have provided feedback for a specific test case and how many of them have rated it correct.

+Modify the "predictRelatedTestCases(codeChange: ChangeInCode)" function to take user feedback into account when selecting test cases related to a specific change.
+For example, the model could give more weight to test cases that have been rated correct by a larger number of users.

+Provide an interface for users to provide feedback, either through a web page or mobile app, where users can select a test case and provide feedback on whether or not that test case is correct.
+Create a table in the database to store the feedback.

+### Ability to suggest/create new test cases not included in the repository
+The above approach could generate or suggest new scenarios that are not covered in the test case repository.
+This is because the model is capable of autonomous text generation, which means that it can generate new ideas and scenarios that are not present in the training dataset.
+However, it is important to note that the quality and relevance of these new scenarios will depend on the quality and quantity of training data that was used to train the model.

 ### Real-World Implementation:
 Consider a scenario where a developer makes changes to a critical module related to user authentication.